VictorSilva-github/Bounce_Insights_Coding_Challenge/README.md

 The getCountries.ts file in the services folder contains the function for fetching country information from the API.

 <h2>Troubleshooting</h2>
-If you encounter any issues, please check the following:
+If you encounter any issues, please check the following:<br>
  - Ensure you have a stable internet connection.<br>
  - Verify that the API server is running.<br>
 <br>